Laser Skin Treatments & Hair Removal in Miami, FL

-Photo Dynamic Therapy (PDT) for Actinic Keratosis (AK) and Acne
+Photo Dynamic Therapy (PDT) for Actinic Keratosis and Acne

-Actinic Keratosis are scaly rough dry hard lesions that are signs of pre-skin cancer caused by sun exposure.
-Photo Dynamic Therapy can be used to treat resistant Acne, remove dark spots caused by sun exposure and smooth rough, scaly, sun-damaged skin.
+Actinic keratosis is scaly, rough, dry, hard lesions that are signs of pre-skin cancer caused by sun exposure.
+Photo Dynamic Therapy can be used to treat resistant acne, remove dark spots caused by sun exposure, and smooth rough, scaly, sun-damaged skin.

-The Levulan Kerastick® PDT system is an advanced two-step treatment that targets Actinic Keratosis (AKs) lesions and brown spots.
+The Levulan Kerastick® PDT system is an advanced two-step treatment that targets actinic keratosis lesions and brown spots.
 The first step is to apply the Levulan Kerastick solution and allow absorption.
 During the second step, the treated areas are exposed to a special blue light which will activate the solution.

-• Salmon Patch (Nevus Simplex): A salmon patch is usually pink or red flat birthmark.
-When a Salmon Patch forms on the baby’s forehead, eyelid, nose, or upper lip, people often refer to it as an “angel’s kiss” and often disappear by age two.
-Salmon Patches that form on the back of the neck ( also known as “stork bites”), of on the lower back often fade but may not completely disappear.
+- Salmon Patch (Nevus Simplex): A salmon patch is usually pink or red flat birthmark.
+When a salmon patch forms on the baby’s forehead, eyelid, nose, or upper lip, people often refer to it as an “angel’s kiss” and often disappear by age two.
+Salmon patches that form on the back of the neck (also known as “stork bites”), or on the lower back often fade but may not completely disappear.

 Seeing a dermatologist for a consultation soon after you notice a birthmark can be very helpful.
 An early consultation can identify birthmarks that may require treatment which can often prevent a potential or long-term problem.